daveRendon/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_05_explore_nsg.md

 1. You should be on the SC900-WinVM \| Connect page.
 From the left navigation panel, select **Networking**.
 If you previously closed the browser tab, select the blue search bar on the top of the page and select Virtual machines, then select the VM, **SC900-WinVM**, then select **Networking**.

 1. Select the **Outbound port rules** tab.
 You'll see the default outbound rules.
 Note the default rule "AllowInternetOutBound".
 This rule allows all outbound Internet traffic.
 You cannot remove the default rule, but you can override it by creating a rule with higher priority.
-From the right side of the page, select **Add outbound port rule**.
+From the right side of the page, select **+Crate port rule** then from the drop-down list, select **Outbound port rule**.

 1. On the Add outbound security rule page, specify the following settings:
     1. Source:  **Any**